avalitor/PreprocessEthovisionVideos/README.md

 # PreprocessEthovisionVideos
-crop videos based on LED signal for tracking in Ethovision
+timestamp videos based on LED signal for tracking in Ethovision

 Video files are not stored on Github because of size